alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/96b-Avenger.rst

 Flashing OHOS image
 *******************

-For Linux, STM meta-layer provide a convenient shell script that helps you to create an SD card image.
+For Linux, `bmaptool <https://github.com/intel/bmap-tools>` is recommended to create an SD card image.
+The images we provide also create wic files (disk images) that you can use directly.
 You can also use the `STM32 Cube Programmer <https://wiki.dh-electronics.com/index.php/Avenger96_Image_Programming>`__.

 For Zephyr, there is no automation as for now.
 To have the ELF file in the filesystem: